defra-design/accessibility/src/accessibility-statement/index.md

 We plan to review this site again in a year.
 We will also fix any issues reported within 12 weeks.

+In July 2022 we:
+- changed the font on the site to Atkinson Hyperlegible to improve legibility
-In July 2022 we removed unused navigation landmarks to reduce confusion, removed the breadcrumbs as they didn't provide any value, and introduced a selectable dark theme.
+- removed unused navigation landmarks to reduce confusion
+- removed the breadcrumbs as they didn't provide any value
+- introduced a selectable dark theme
+- added a site map page to provide another way to find content

 ## Preparation of this accessibility statement